nikolan123/blog-software/README.md

 # Niko's Blog Software

 ## Setup
 This software is designed with simplicity in mind.
-Clone the repository, and run `main.py` to launch the initial setup wizard.
+Clone the repository, and run `main.py` (make sure you have all the requirements installed `flask, waitress, markdown`) to launch the initial setup wizard.
 The wizard will guide you through the generation of the configuration file.
 Once the configuration is complete, the server will start automatically.
 You can modify the configuration at any time, and a server restart will apply the changes.

 ## Adding Posts
 To add a new post, drag a markdown (.md) file into the posts directory specified in the config file (`posts_dir`).
 The new post will appear automatically within 30 seconds (the default refresh interval).
 For the post to display, it must start with a `#` followed by a title.
 This will serve as the blog post’s default title, and the default URL will be `/posts/(filename with spaces replaced by hyphens)`.
 You can customize the URL and title in the 'system' directory.
 Refer to the Editing Post Title, Publish Dates, and URL section for more details.